-ENGL 320 TOPICS IN GENERAL LINGUISTICS 3.0: 3 cr.
-E
+ENGL 320 TOPICS IN GENERAL LINGUISTICS

 An examination of general linguistics, or a particular area within general linguistics.
 The course may cover traditional areas of linguistics such as phonetics, phonology, morphology, syntax or semantics.

 ENGL 321 TOPICS IN SOCIOLINGUISTICS

 An examination of the relations of mutual influence between society and language.
 Any of a number of recognized approaches may form the basis of the course.